Kidnapped German man freed in Yemen - tribal sources

-SANAA Yemeni tribesmen have released a German man they kidnapped in February to press the government to free jailed relatives, tribal sources and state media said on Tuesday.
+SANAA Yemeni tribesmen have released a German man they kidnapped in February to press their government to free jailed relatives, tribal sources said on Tuesday.

 At the time, the tribesmen telephoned journalists to say they kidnapped the man from the capital Sanaa and took him to Maarib, a tribal stronghold in the centre of Yemen.